-- Top 50 Companies for Diversity and Hall of Fame, DiversityInc (2001 2008)
+- Top 50 Companies for Diversity and Hall of Fame, DiversityInc (2001 2009)

-AT&T is included among DiversityInc's 2008 Top 50 Companies for Diversity for the company's commitment to diversity and inclusion in the workplace and marketplace, and was also named as one of the Top 10 Companies for Supplier Diversity.
-In 2005, DiversityInc named the company to its Hall of Fame as a result of making the Top 50 list since the inception of this ranking. - Top 10 Companies for Supplier Diversity, DiversityInc (2002 2004, 2006, 2008)
+AT&T is included among DiversityInc's 2009 Top 50 Companies for Diversity for its longstanding commitment to diversity and inclusion across its global operations earning the No. 2 spot on the list and moving up 20 spaces over last year from 22nd to 2nd.
+In 2008, AT&T was also named as one of the Top 10 Companies for Supplier Diversity.
+In 2005, DiversityInc named the company to its Hall of Fame as a result of making the Top 50 list since the inception of this ranking. - DiversityNxt Gen Corporation Award, Telecommunications Industry Group (2009) AT&T received this honor for its proven leadership to include diverse companies in nextgeneration supply chain solutions. - America's Top Corporation for Women's Business Enterprises, Women's Business Enterprise National Council (2009) Recognizes AT&T for its world class supplier diversity programs through which women's business enterprises are given equal access when competing for, and winning, corporate contracts for goods and services. - Top 10 Companies for Recruitment & Retention, DiversityInc (2006, 2007, 2009)